Karna Kadur: Motorsport career

 While the team's primary goal was to secure yet another subcategory national title, the surprise was indeed in store.
 At the first rally in Coimbatore Karna suffered an electrical issue during the rally and had to be content with finishing 3rd in the INRC 2000 and Overall 4th.
 Tragically after the scrutiny of the rally, the rally car on its way back to the base, caught fire and was gutted.
-With the next round in 3 weeks at Nasik and no time to source, a new car The Team at Red Rooster Performance managed to put the same car back together under the parts support from Volkswagen Motorsports India.
-Karna did not disappoint his team's efforts and secured a well fought second place in Nasik having just lost by 1 second and in the third round in Rally De North even managed to defeat the mightier Mahindra's XUV's to finish an overall second to the Volkswagen Polo R2 spec of Arjun Rao.
-Next up at the season's 4th round at Coffee Day India Rally - an Asia Pacific Rally Championship as well, Karna and co-driver Nikhil dominated the event and went on to win the Overall National Championship by finishing an overall first with still a round to spare at Bangalore the following month.
+With the next round in 3 weeks at Nashik and no time to source, a new car The Team at Red Rooster Performance managed to put the same car back together under the parts support from Volkswagen Motorsports India.
+Karna did not disappoint his team's efforts and secured a well fought second place in Nashik having just lost by 1 second and in the third round in Rally de North even managed to defeat the mightier Mahindra's XUV's to finish an overall second to the Volkswagen Polo R2 spec of Arjun Rao.
+Next up at the season's 4th round at Coffee Day India Rally – an Asia Pacific Rally Championship as well, Karna and co-driver Nikhil dominated the event and went on to win the Overall National Championship by finishing an overall first with still a round to spare at Bangalore the following month.
 This is Volkswagen Polo's first overall rally victory in the country after 4 years of its inception in this field.
 Also, this being a group N spec car it proved to be mightier than the more powerful cars in the field for the 2016 season.

 As of 2017, Karna is back, participating in the MRF FMSCI Indian National Rally Championship, along with co-driver Nikhil Pai, as the defending title champion driver and placed second overall and first in the INRC 2 Class at the Rally of Coimbatore.

+In 2022, Karna Kadur and Nikhil Pai once again won the fmsci Blueband Indian National Rally Championship (INRC) for four-wheelers with a round to spare.

+In 2024, Karna Kadur and Musa Sherif paired up after Nikhil Pai Chose to retire and move overseas.
+The oldest new pairing of Kadur & Sherif proved fruitful with Kadur clinching his 3rd Overall National Title & ensuring Musa clinched his record 8th Overall National title.
+They are supported by MRF Tyres / Rally team and also went onto drive as the second team for Toyota Gazoo Racing / TRD / TCD team in Thailand their first outing in a 4 WD Toyota CHR – a fully supported program lasted 3 rounds of the Thailand Championship with them having missed the 4th round owing to a date clash with the Indian Rally Championship.
+They are fully backed & mentored by the Indian Legendary tuner & team principle N Leelakrishnan of Arka motorsports, Coimbatore.